Lucie Salhany

 Lucille "Lucie" Salhany (لوسي صالحاني; born May 25, 1946) is an American media executive of Jordanian and Lebanese Heritage.
 Salhany was the first woman to head a broadcast television network in 1993 in the position as Chairwoman of Fox Broadcasting Company.
 She later created the United Paramount Network.
 She has had over 30 years of experience in the entertainment business, and during the height of her career, was one of the most powerful women at the C-Suite level.

 Early life

-Salhany was born in Cleveland, Ohio, to father Halim "Hal" Jacob Mady, who was Jordanian, and mother Matilda "Tillie" Mady (née Thomas), who was Lebanese.
+Salhany was born in Cleveland, Ohio, to a Jordanian father and a Lebanese mother.
 Her parents owned a grocery store in Cleveland.

 Salhany graduated from Brush High School in Lyndhurst, Ohio, in 1964.
 Salhany attended Kent State University but after dropping out at age 19, she did not continue her education after more than a year.

 Career

 TV Broadcasting

 In 1967, Salhany got a job as a secretary to the Program Manager at an independent TV station in Cleveland called WKBF-TV.
 She was continuously promoted, and after training by her boss, when she was 24, she took over his position as Program Manager of the station.
 In 1975, Salhany became program manager of the Boston TV station, WLVI-TV.